MrQuarters1/VECTR-Modules/storagepool.md

 ```
 Do you see files in the shared storage?
 (Yes/No)

-### Reflection Question
+### Reflection Questions
 - What does seeing files here confirm about the network storage?
+- What might it mean if the directory appears empty?

 ## Step 7: Create a Test File
 Test writing to the shared storage.